 You, the adult, are the bridge between the child and their camera and enhancing their great experience with it.
 Be supportive and not critical of the quality of the photos they take.
 You will enhance the enjoyment of your child and her toy camera more than the actual camera itself.

 Participate WITH your child and the results can be magical.
+Stay inspired with your photography.
 Shoot more photos.
-Shoot better photos.